 Master of Arts in Mathematics

-The Master of Arts in Mathematics is a thirty-six hour, non-thesis program designed for those who desire to become curriculum specialists or who want to teach two-year college and/or dual-credit mathematics classes.
+The Master of Arts in Mathematics is a thirty-six hour, non-thesis program designed for those who desire to teach undergraduate community college-level and/or dual-credit or AP-level high-school mathematics classes.
 Recipients of the MA degree are also prepared for admission to a doctoral program in mathematics education.
-The MA in Mathematics program is an online program; however, it can accommodate students who wish to take face-to-face courses.
+The MA in Mathematics program is an online program; however, it can accommodate students who wish to take some face-to-face courses.

 Applicants seeking admission to the graduate program in Mathematics must submit the following directly to the Office of Graduate Admissions: